GuyRayOv/Spotify/README.md

 ⚙️ Notebook Workflow

-The notebooks are executed sequentially, where Notebook N executes notebook N-1 and loads its serialized output (.pkl of N−1).
+Notebooks are executed sequentially, where Notebook N executes notebook N-1 and loads its serialized output (.pkl of N−1).
 Each stage can be re-run independently, promoting flexibility and reproducibility.

-A centralized configuration file {PROJECT_PATH}/src/config.json defines all global parameters, including:
+A centralized configuration file {REPOSITORY_PATH}/src/config.json defines all global parameters, including:
 File paths and execution order
 Algorithms for outlier detection, imputation, and modeling Grid search and model parameters